 When a cusp becomes weakened, a fracture may result.
 The cusp may break off or be removed by a dentist.
 A fractured cusp rarely damages the pulp, so root canals are not necessary.
 Your dentist will usually restore the tooth with a dental crown in Houston.

 This type of crack extends from the chewing surface of the tooth and migrates vertically toward the root.
 In some cases, the crack may extend below the gum line.
-It is possible for the crack to extend further into the root.
+The crack can extend further into the root.
 Damage to the pulp is common.

-In this case, root canals in TX are usually necessary.
+In this case, root canals are usually necessary.
 A cracked tooth that is not treated will worsen, resulting in the loss of the tooth.
 Therefore, early detection is important.

 A split tooth is usually the result of an untreated cracked tooth.
-It can be identified by a crack with distinct segments.
 As a result, this type of tooth can never be saved intact.
 Yet the position and extent of the problem will dictate whether any portion of the tooth can be saved.
 Sometimes, endodontic retreatment by the endodontist and restoration by your general dentist can be provided to save a portion of the tooth.

-In most cases, root canals in TX are all that is needed to save teeth with injured pulp from extraction.
+In most cases, root canals are needed to save teeth with injured pulp from extraction.
 Occasionally, this non-surgical procedure will not be sufficient to heal the tooth and your endodontist will recommend surgery.

 Endodontic surgery can be used to locate fractures or hidden canals that do not appear on X-rays but still manifest pain in the tooth.
 Damaged root surfaces or the surrounding bone may also be treated with this procedure.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.